 Let our local food expert walk you through the historic streets of this magnificent "City of the Popes", stopping at its delicious shops, tasting Rhône Valley wine and local specialties.

-In front of the Palais des Papes, below the small entrance door on the right
+Please, meet your Local Expert for the Do Eat Better Experience Avignon Food Tour In front of the Palais des Papes, below the small entrance door on the right, near the black ladder.

 Avignon, a historic city in southeastern France, is renowned for its well-preserved medieval architecture and its role as the seat of the Papacy in the 14th century.
 The city is surrounded by impressive medieval walls and is home to the stunning Palais des Papes, making it a UNESCO World Heritage site and a must-visit for history enthusiasts.